Champii/og/README.md

 ### Goal

 The main goal is to simplify the syntax, to borrow some concepts from Livescript and other functional languages, to implement Generics and macro processing, as well as some syntaxic sugar to avoid all the boilerplate code Golang forces us into.

+# Features
+- Indentation based
+- Transpile to `Golang`
+- No brackets (almost)
+- Clean and nice syntax
+- Auto return the last statement in a block
+- Returnable/Assignable statements (`if` only for the moment)
+- Inline method declaration in `struct`
+- One-liners
+- Syntaxic sugars
+- Bootstraped language
+- Antlr4 parser
+- Multithreaded compilation
+- CLI tool to parse and debug your files
+- Generics (ALPHA)
+- Interpreter (ALPHA)

 # Install